What's the Big Idea?

 Choose a time and a date for the lemonade sale.

 Lead the class in a whole group discussion to create a poster that contains all of the necessary information for the sale (title, date, time, place, cost, money use, etc.).
 This can be done while the teacher is creating the word document with a "smart board" or monitor for students to watch progress.
 Talk about reasons for necessary language conventions.
-(See Attachment One for example.)
+(See Handout One for example.)
 Print one copy for each student.

 Students will mount the poster document onto the white construction paper and create a geometric pattern border using symbols appropriate to lemonade sales.
 Examples: lemons, ice, cups, straws, coins, children, etc. Allow the children time to develop possible illustrations.
 Remind the students that their poster is a unique work of art.
 They should all have different qualities.
 This would also be a great time to talk about public art and how their poster will be on display as a form of this type of art.

 Students should decide on locations to display their posters around the building and possible community locations to advertise their sale.

 Hang posters.
 Students should interact with other peers and teachers as posters are being hung to explain their event.